ESU THEATRE HANDBOOK

 Students are advised in SAC until three conditions are met: 1) attainment of 30 semester hours of credit, 2) satisfactory academic progress (a minimum 2.00 grade point average), and 3) selection of a major.
 When these three conditions are met, the student is transferred to a permanent advisor in the student’s major.

-All declared theatre majors are assigned to a faculty member who will serve as an academic advisor.
+All declared theatre majors are assigned to a faculty advisor.
 Each student must meet with his/her advisor prior to registration for the following semester.
 It is the student’s responsibility to study the ESU Undergraduate Catalog and to be aware of the academic requirements for the degree program for which he or she is enrolled.
 Every semester the Class Schedule has information as to enrollment instructions, fee schedules, General Education Requirements, and other university wide information.

 The advisor will work with the student in keeping a degree program checklist and filing required forms for graduation.
 Students may request to change advisors by contacting the Director of Theatre.
 Students should make appointments with their advisors to arrange and approve class schedules well in advance of the enrollment period for each semester.
 Students should maintain their own personal file with copies of all degree programs and grade reports.